 - Hidden charges incurred in SWIFT banking network

-Social media.
-Upon viewing the Twitter and Facebook feeds of TorFX, we can see a range of varied interactions between the company’s customer service staff and its customers.
-It appears that any queries raised by customers are being addressed within a day of posting, with TorFX moving the conversation into private messaging to rectify the issue.
-Due to the size of TorFX, the social media team is also quite active in publishing news and market updates, which could be very useful for those making regular payments.
+Upon viewing the Twitter and Facebook feeds of TorFX, we can see a range of varied interactions between the service and its customers.
+It appears that any queries raised by customers are addressed within two days of posting.
+Typically, TorFX will move the conversation into private messaging to rectify any issue.

-Registration.
-The sign-up process is relatively straight-forward, taking only a couple of minutes longer than a typical consumer-grade service.
+The registration process takes around 10 minutes and is relatively straight-forward.
 You begin by entering your email and a password, before providing essential contact information such as name, address and phone number.
-The entire process takes around 10 minutes.

 How does TorFX work?